glorphindale/langohr.docs/articles/exchanges.md

 ### Publishing messages as immediate

-When publishing messages, it is possible to use the ":immediate" option to publish a message as "immediate".
+When publishing messages, it is possible to use the `:immediate` option to publish a message as "immediate".
 When an immediate message cannot be delivered to any consumer (meaning that one or more queues to which the message was routed have no active consumers), then the message is returned to the producer.

 An example of `langohr.basic/publish` being used to publish an immediate message: